We have two regular garden volunteer sessions on Sunday and Monday afternoons from 2 to 4pm - with gardeners' tea at 3.

 In 2016, we had a large group from MedImmune for a day, which was great in a very new garden space.

-We have had two days of Community Payback doing wonderful jobs in the garden and hope to have them come agin when we have enough tasks to keep them occupied for several hours.
+We have had at least three days' of Community Payback doing wonderful jobs in the garden and will invite them again when we have enough tasks to keep them occupied for several hours.

 We would very much welcome small groups of people with the following expertise: